Bat Bugs vs. Bed Bugs

 Bed Bug and Bat Bug

-Before you can proceed with a treatment approach, you will need to know what the physical differences are between a bed bug and bat bug.
-Misidentification can lead you to using the wrong products or unnecessary treatments, which can be a waste of your time and money.
+Before you can proceed with a treatment approach, you will need to know the physical differences between a bed bug and a bat bug.
+Misidentification can lead to using the wrong products or unnecessary treatments, which can be a waste of your time and money.

 For a physical reference, examine the image above.
-On the left is the bed bug and on the right is a bat bug.
-Due to the strong resemblance between these two pests, a microscope or magnifying lens may be necessary.
+On the left is the bed bug, and on the right is a bat bug.
+Due to their strong resemblance, a microscope or magnifying lens may be necessary.

 Similarities